-- Next, whilst the white chocolate is still pourable but cooled you can start creating your drips!
+- Finally, while the white chocolate is still pourable but cooled you can start creating your drips.

 - Using a spoon pour the cooled, melted chocolate around the edge of the cake encouraging drips to form by adding a little more chocolate in places.
-Try to get a variety of drip lengths around the outside of the cake.
+Aim for a variety of drip lengths around the outside of the cake.

 - Next spoon the remaining white chocolate on to the centre of the top of the cake.
 Use the spoon to spread it to meet the rim formed by the drips and then swirl with your spoon to give an attractive finish.

 - Gently add some strawberries to the back of the cake, building height by laying them on top of each other.
-It is also nice to add a few strawberries around the base to create a stunning, professional finish.
+Also add a few strawberries around the base to create a stunning, professional finish.

 Now take lots of photographs as it is great to have a visual reminder that you have accomplished something so stunning.

 Importantly, keeping some of the strawberries red, with just a little piped white chocolate really makes the whole cake pop.
 Having a burst of colour stops the cake from being all brown and cream, which is definitely not as fun as a spot of red here and there!

 If you have enjoyed the recipe and tutorial for making this Strawberry Chocolate Vanilla Drip Cake here are others you may also like:

 Fluted Chocolate Lemon Marble Cake